DariaSemikina/Farmtrace-ETL/README.md

 ## Business Requirements

-a.
-We need an ANSI SQL statement that will return all the cows together with all their lineal – direct descendants, showing also the depth of the relation (1-child, 2-grandchild etc.) Cows with no descendants will not be included in the result set.
+* We need an ANSI SQL statement that will return all the cows together with all their lineal – direct descendants, showing also the depth of the relation (1-child, 2-grandchild etc.) Cows with no descendants will not be included in the result set.
 (DONE)
-b.
-The result set of the step (a) needs to be saved in our data lake.
+* The result set of the step (a) needs to be saved in our data lake.
 We need to use Python to do so.
 You can use the file format of your choice.
 (TBD)
-c.
-The file that has been created in step (b) will be the source of an ETL/ELT process that populates one of our data marts, implemented on a relational db.
+* The file that has been created in step (b) will be the source of an ETL/ELT process that populates one of our data marts, implemented on a relational db.
 The target table has the same structure as the file in the data lake and previous data can be overwritten.
 (DONE)